 If you’re buying a 1/2 size classical guitar for your child, do read The Ideal 1/2 Size Guitar For Your Kid about another popular Yamaha model.

-Check the price of Yamaha C40II at Sweetwater.
+Check the price of the Yamaha C40II at Sweetwater.